truewebber/swift-protoreflect/docs/SwiftProtoReflect_Sprint3_Criteria.md

 1. Review the results and lessons learned
 2. Refine the backlog for Sprint 4
 3. Update the technical roadmap based on insights gained during Sprint 3
 4. Begin planning for Sprint 4, which will focus on complete wire format implementation, including support for string fields, nested messages, and fixed-length fields

+## Action Items Before Closing Sprint 3

+1. **Improve Test Coverage**:
+   - Add tests for `ProtoFieldType.swift`
+   - Add tests for `ProtoFieldPath.swift`
+   - Add tests for `ProtoFieldDescriptor.swift`
+   - Add tests for `ProtoWireFormat.swift`

+2. **Enhance Documentation**:
+   - Add more examples to the API documentation
+   - Update the serialization documentation with more complex examples